Trajan: Christians

 During the period of peace that followed the Dacian war, Trajan exchanged letters with Pliny the Younger on how best to deal with the Christians of Pontus.
 Trajan told Pliny to continue prosecutions of Christians if they merited that, but not to accept anonymous or malicious denunciations.
 He considered this to be in the interests of justice, and to reflect "the spirit of the age".
 Non-citizens who admitted to being Christians and refused to recant were to be executed "for obstinacy".
 Citizens were sent to Rome for trial.

+Further tests faced by Christians in Pontus are alluded to in correspondence between Pliny the Younger, governor of the Roman province of Bithynia and Pontus, and Emperor Trajan.
+Writing from Pontus in about AD 112, Pliny reported that the "contagion" of Christianity threatened everyone, regardless of gender, age, or rank.
+Pliny gave those accused of being Christians opportunity to deny it, and those who would not, he executed.
+Any who cursed Christ or recited a prayer to the gods or to Trajan’s statue were released.
+Pliny acknowledged that these were things that "those who are really Christians cannot be made to do."

 Currency and welfare

 In 107, Trajan devalued the Roman currency, decreasing the silver content of the denarius from 93.5% to 89.0% – the actual silver weight dropping from 3.04 grams to 2.88 grams.
 This devaluation, along with the massive amounts of gold and silver acquired through his Dacian wars, allowed Trajan to mint many more denarii than his predecessors.
 He also withdrew from circulation silver denarii minted before Nero's devaluation.
 Trajan's devaluation may have had a political intent, enabling planned increases in civil and military spending.
 Trajan formalised the alimenta, a welfare program that helped orphans and poor children throughout Italy by providing cash, food and subsidized education.
 The program was supported out of Dacian War booty, estate taxes and philanthropy.
 The alimenta also relied indirectly on mortgages secured against Italian farms (fundi).
 Registered landowners received a lump sum from the imperial treasury, and in return were expected to repay an annual sum to support the alimentary fund.